Risk Factors

 4) Technology, Research and Development

 The Group is vigorously carrying out research and development to rapidly commercialize new technologies and new products that will meet customer needs.
 The research and development (R&D) conducted by the Group may sometimes extend over a long period of time, particularly when it includes discovery research in order to create next-generation businesses.
-In the event that the subject of such R&D is not put into practical implimentation, or if the development of new products is significantly delayed or abandoned, the competitiveness of the Group may be diminished, which may have an adverse effect on operational results and the financial condition of the Group.
+In the event that the subject of such R&D is not put into practical implementation, or if the development of new products is significantly delayed or abandoned, the competitiveness of the Group may be diminished, which may have an adverse effect on operational results and the financial condition of the Group.

 The Group promotes R&D by the deployment and full use of AI and materials informatics on the R&D frontlines, and by the enhancement of collaboration (open innovation) with academia and startups.